Zhongyi (James) Guo 过仲懿🌈

 About Me

-• a butterfly swimmer.
+• laid-back butterfly swimming

 Please do not hesitate to contact me.
 Thanks!